-The bulk upload spreadsheet supports a general address format, so you can verify your locations in many countries/regions.
+The Google Calendar bulk upload spreadsheet supports a general address format, so you can verify your locations in many countries/regions.

 Enter the address information for each location using the official postal address format for its region.
 Depending on the region, address formats can vary widely.
 Some fields will be required, optional, or not used at all.
 For example, administrative area is required in Australia, optional in Mexico, and not used in France.
 Address line 1 and country/region are always required.